Form 8.3 - Learning Technologies Group Plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerZEW-Konjunkturerwartungen im Fokus: SMI wenig bewegt -- DAX im Plus -- Asiens Börsen schliessen uneins
+Börse aktuell - Live TickerNach EZB-Entscheid: SMI fester -- DAX kratzt an Rekordhoch -- US-Börsen freundlich erwartet -- Asiens Börsen schliessen in Rot

-Anleger am heimischen Aktienmarkt halten sich am Dienstag zurück, während der deutsche Aktienmarkt leichte Gewinne einfährt.
-In Asien fanden die Börsen am Dienstag keine gemeinsame Richtung.
+Der heimische Markt zeigt sich am Donnerstag mit leichten Zuschlägen.
+Der deutsche Leitindex gewinnt ebenso hinzu.
+Die US-Börsen dürften am Donnerstag zulegen.
+An den Märkten in Fernost ging es am Donnerstag nach unten.

 finanzen.net News